Dog Breeding Genetics – Maintaining Good GeneticsLast updated: August 5, 2022 by Marty Greer, Doctor of Veterinary Medicine

 Polygenetic TraitsA number of liability genes must combine to cross a threshold and produce the affected individual.
 Both sire and dam carry a genetic load of liability genes.
 Polygenetic issues are difficult to select for or away from.
 A firm veterinary diagnosis must be established so we know what the issue is and that the diagnosis is accurate.
 Search widely in the pedigree to see if this condition exists with increased frequency in your line.
 Even if we do not know the inheritance, we can select away from the issue.

 Maintain the Line and the Good GenesOur goal is always to maintain the line and produce fewer "bad genes" in each new generation than in the last.
-By selecting less affected offspring and replacing more affected parents, we remove the gene phenotype and genotype.
+By selecting less affected offspring and replacing more affected parents, we remove or reduce the undesirable phenotype and genotype.

-In the past, we eliminated a line or tried not to breed the affected line but that was wrong as we eliminated good genes.
+In the past, we eliminated a line or tried not to breed the affected line but that was short-sighted as we eliminated good genes too.
 Maintaining genetic diversity of your population is essential for progress.
 If you just outbreed without working to eliminate the genotype, you will fail.
 You will deal with it again in future generations because what you did was just disseminate detrimental recessive genes through your line.
-Each generation must have fewer liability genes than the last!
+The goal should be for each generation must have fewer liability genes than the last!

 Environment plays a role but defects will only show up if you have the genes for it.
-Poor nutrition can alter expression of musculoskeletal disorders such as hip, Hypertrophic Osteodystrophy (HOD), Legg Perthes and knees, especially in the growth phase.
+Poor nutrition can alter expression of musculoskeletal disorders such as hip and elbow dysplasia, osteochondritis dissecans (OCD), Hypertrophic Osteodystrophy (HOD), Legg Perthes and knee problems, especially in the growth phase.
 Environment can not cause issues if the puppy is not prone to the phenotype.
 It is so important to decrease the liability genes in your line!

 - Welcome feedback from your clients on issues they are seeing.